 Applying sunscreen is as important for your skin as cleansing is.
 You don’t go a day without cleansing your face even though you don’t step out, then why skip applying sunscreen when you’re at home?
 Your skin will lose its glow and appear dull if you stop wearing sunscreen during the lockdown.
 While cleansing, exfoliating and masking are important to maintain that glow, wearing sunscreen is essential to protect the skin from premature ageing.

 Not educating yourself about your skin type

 When you visit a dermatologist, they examine your skin type, concerns and needs before recommending a treatment.
 That’s why your skin starts showing results sooner and looks great in a short span of time.
 You can do the same; read about ingredients that are beneficial for your skin type as well as those that you should avoid.
 For example, a lot of DIY recipes suggest using gram flour, however, it can be quite abrasive for sensitive skin type and may cause dryness and itching.

-Don’t ignore your skin issues
+Ignoring your skin issues

 If you have already walked too far ahead on the DIY recipe road and are now regretting your decision because you have burned your skin or ended up with uneven skin tone, don’t ignore it.
 Many dermatologists are available for online consultation, book an appointment to get a prescription that will correct the skin issue.

-Keep your makeup brushes clean
+Letting your makeup brushes gather dust

 If you are a makeup lover, this lockdown couldn’t have stopped you from wearing makeup.
 In fact, it gave you more time to try new looks.
 But how many times have you washed your brushes since lockdown?
 Even if you are not using your makeup brushes, it is important to give them a thorough wash every 15 days to remove germs, bacteria and makeup residue sitting on them.